OSU-Cascades will provide education for the student community about sexual violence through presentations at least twice a year.

 The police officer will guide the victim through the available options and support the victim in his or her decision.

-Additionally, the Associate Dean of Academic Affairs may consult with the Office of Student Conduct and Community Standards or the university’s Office of Affirmative Action and Equal Opportunity to pursue university disciplinary actions against the offender.
+Additionally, the Dean of Academic Affairs may consult with the Office of Student Conduct and Community Standards or the university’s Office of Equal Opportunity and Access to pursue university disciplinary actions against the offender.
+Student victims can make a direct report to the Office of Equal Opportunity and Access.
 Student victims also have the option to change their academic situation after an alleged sexual assault if requested by the victim and if these changes are reasonably available.

 Support and Advocacy for Survivors/Victims of Sexual Assault